 Data Science Careers

 Some data science careers or job titles are: data scientist, data analyst, business intelligence analyst (BI), project manager, database administrator (DBA), data engineer and machine learning engineer.
-Actually, there are many more job titles in the data science field.
-Many jobs overlap.
+Actually, there are many more job titles in the data science field and many jobs overlap.

 Learn with YouTube